-The doctoral program in finance at McGill prepares students for research-oriented academic careers.
+The PhD specialization in Finance at McGill prepares students for research-oriented academic careers.
 While students from all backgrounds are encouraged to apply, the typical student holds an undergraduate or a master degree in economics, finance, mathematics, statistics, computer science, engineering or physics.
-All admitted students will receive funding of at least $20,000 per year for a four year period.
+All admitted students will receive funding of at least $25,000 per year for a four year period.

 The program is normally completed in four or five years.
 The first two years in the program are devoted primarily to taking courses, in finance as well as supporting disciplines (economics, mathematics and econometrics/statistics).
 After the first two years, students enter the dissertation phase of the program.

-For details on the Finance Area, research domains, publications and working papers please visit the Desmarais Global Finance Research Centre website.
+For details on the Finance Area, research domains, publications and working papers, visit the Desmarais Global Finance Research Centre website.

 Numerous required and elective doctoral courses are offered by the McGill Finance Faculty, including: